 BY PHONE: You can speak to one of our consultants over the phone to try and resolve your complaint straight away.
 If they're unable to solve your problem, a manager will take responsibility for your issue.

-BY EMAIL OR LETTER: We will respond to your complaint within 48 hours of receiving it and provide you with an indication of how long it will take to resolve.
+BY EMAIL OR LETTER: We will respond to your complaint within 2 working days of receiving it and provide you with an indication of how long it will take to resolve.

 A record of your complaint, including a description of its category defined by service and the nature of concern, is kept on your file.
 We can view your complaint and its category when you quote the account or service number on your bill at any time.